berthelemy/consulting.berthelemy.net/collections/_expertise/solutions-design.md

 ## Previous projects

+- Designing the overall approach to designing and delivering courses within the CABI Academy
-- Designing the Skills Framework for Agriculture for CABI
+- Designing, prototyping and delivering the Skills Framework for Agriculture for CABI
+- Designing an integrated content delivery system, using TalentLMS and Rustici Content Controller, for MIX Diversity's online training
+- Designing the approach to using Moodle for an award-winning NHS Leadership programme *

+[ * Done under my old business name: Wyver Solutions Ltd ]